F33RNI/Podmiha/README.md

 3. To use microphone pause and fake noise download and install any virtual audio cable driver.
 For example VB-CABLE: `https://vb-audio.com/Cable/index.htm`
 4. To use virtual OS as screen replacement download any virtual machine (For example: `https://www.virtualbox.org/wiki/Downloads`) and install OS on it
 5. To use telegram messages create Bot `https://t.me/botfather`, invite it to your chat and get chat ID by inviting `https://t.me/RawDataBot` to your chat
+6. To use secret copy option install Tampermonkey `https://www.tampermonkey.net/` to your browser and add `Podmiha-click-copy.user.js` to it

 ### How to use